What distinguishes a general partnership from a limited partnership?

 Get ready to ace the Metro Brokers Academy Test.
 Enhance your skills with flashcards and multiple-choice questions, complete with hints and explanations.
 Prepare thoroughly for your exam!

-This understanding clarifies why the option stating that only general partners manage the business is the distinguishing factor between a general partnership and a limited partnership.
+This is why the statement that only general partners manage the business accurately describes the foundational difference between general and limited partnerships.

 Subscribe